rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part2.md

 Firstly, find the Quickstart's JavaScript client configuration in `Config.cs` (you should see it at __line 88__).

 Recall that our web application is going to be running on port 5000?
-When IdentityServer authenticates a person it will make a callback request to the client to complete the signin process.
+When IdentityServer authenticates a person it will make a callback request to the client to complete the sign in process.

 We need to tell IdentityServer the URI of this callback endpoint.
 We'll also adjust the ClientName so that the sign-in process looks a little nicer in the UI.